kljr/SpringboardVM/README.md

 ## What does SpringboardVM do?

-* Downloads Springboard-Composer, the Acceptance Test repo, DrupalVM, Codeception and their vendor dependencies.
+* Downloads Springboard-Composer, DrupalVM, and their vendor dependencies.
 * Provisions DrupalVM, Apache and mySQL, creates multiple virtual hosts and site databases.